-Everything works and our partner organisation Het Historisch Bedrijfsvaartuig ( www.lvbhb.nl ) is alert to issues affecting large craft.
-At the end of 2018 they have negotiated a stay of execution of 12 months on the requirement for certification of craft as ther are insufficient surveyors and docks to meet the timeframe.
+Everything works and our partner organisation LVBHB (Het Historisch Bedrijfsvaartuig) is alert to issues affecting large craft.
+At the end of 2018 they have negotiated a stay of execution of 12 months on certification of craft as ther are insufficient surveyors and docks to meet the timeframe.

 European Maritime Heritage

 We have recently joined this organisation as it has rejuvenated its Inland Waterways Council which is now chaired by Andy Soper.